xnaas/ffmpeg-custom-compile/README.md

 # ffmpeg-custom-compile

 This is my custom ffmpeg compilation script.
-Imported from [GitLab Snippet](https://gitlab.com/snippets/1732779).
+It installs some non-free software and compiles many things from their latest/stable source.

 ## [update-ffmpeg.sh](https://github.com/xnaas/ffmpeg-custom-compile/blob/master/update-ffmpeg.sh)